WHO warns of viral hepatitis infection that claims 3,500 lives every day - ExBulletin

 WHO warns of viral hepatitis infection that claims 3,500 lives every day

-According to the World Health Organization (WHO) 2024 Global Hepatitis Report, the number of lives lost to viral hepatitis is increasing.
-The disease is the second leading infectious cause of death worldwide, killing 1.3 million people a year, the same as tuberculosis, the leading infectious killer.

-The report, presented at the World Hepatitis Summit, highlights that testing and treatment uptake remains stagnant despite improved tools for diagnosis and treatment and lower product prices. .
-But if we act now, meeting the WHO's elimination goal by 2030 is still within reach.
+The report, released at the World Hepatitis Summit, highlights that testing and treatment uptake remains stagnant, despite improved tools for diagnosis and treatment and lower product prices.
+Masu.
+However, with swift action, achieving the WHO elimination goal by 2030 should still be achievable.
+It is now taken.

 The estimated number of deaths from viral hepatitis has increased from 1.1 million in 2019 to 1.3 million in 2022, according to new data from 187 countries.
-Of these, 83% were caused by hepatitis B and 17% by hepatitis C. Hepatitis B and C infections cause 3,500 deaths worldwide.
+Of these, 83 percent were caused by hepatitis B and 17 percent by hepatitis C. Hepatitis B and C infections account for 3,500 deaths worldwide, the release added.

-Dr Tedros Adhanom Ghebreyesus, Director-General of WHO, said: “This report highlights an alarming situation.
-Despite progress being made globally to prevent hepatitis, many people diagnosed with hepatitis are not treated.
-The number of deaths is rising because too few people are taking precautions.”
-“WHO is committed to supporting countries to make available all the tools at their disposal, at accessible prices, to save lives and change this trend.”
+WHO Director-General Tedros Adhanom Ghebreyesus said: “This report highlights an alarming situation: Despite progress being made in preventing hepatitis infection worldwide, too few people are being diagnosed and treated for hepatitis.
+“As a result, the number of deaths is increasing,” he said, adding, “WHO is fully committed to providing assistance.”
+Countries must use all tools at their disposal, at an affordable price, to save lives and change this trend. ”

-The latest WHO estimates show that 254 million people will have hepatitis B and 50 million people will have hepatitis C in 2022.
-Half of the burden of chronic hepatitis B and C infection is between the ages of 30 and 54 years, and 12% is among children under 18 years of age. .
-Men account for 58% of all cases.
+According to the latest WHO estimates, 254 million people will be infected with hepatitis B and 50 million with hepatitis C by 2022.
+Half of the burden of chronic hepatitis B and C infection is among people aged 30 to 54 years, and 12% is among children under 18 years of age.
+Year.
+The announcement also said that men account for 58% of all cases.

 Although new incidence estimates indicate a slight decrease compared to 2019, the overall incidence of viral hepatitis remains high.
 The number of new infections in 2022 will be 2.2 million, down from 2.5 million in 2019.